 Movies also will present some good deals.
 Black Friday can be the best time of the year to purchase boxed sets or complete seasons of television shows, de Grandpre says.
 "They'll hit a price low that you may not see again for months or even a year," he says.

 Prices fall so low for movies on Black Friday that it may be cheaper to purchase the disc outright than to buy it through streaming services or pay-per-view options, de Grandpre says.

 Consumers regularly weigh whether purchasing a disc is worth the additional cost.
-"Will you really watch it enough to get your value out of it?" he says.
+"Will you really watch it enough to get your value out of it?" he asks.